Draft Interim Speed Management Plan

 21 December 2022

-The final Interim Speed Management Plan is expected to be adopted by Council on this date.
+The final Interim Speed Management Plan was adopted by Council on this date.

 Individual School Zones